brolgadigital/brolgadigital/content/portfolio/joannebingham/index.md

   managing her own online shop and social media.
 summary: Joanne started with a website that wasn't working for her, and no brand presence or cohesion.
 If you're in a similar spot, we can help!
-Read more about our <a>design packages</a> or book a free consultation today.
+Read more about our <a href="https://brolgadigital.com.au/packages">design packages</a>
+  or book a free consultation today.
 thumbnail: jo-bingham-screen-mockups.png
 website: https://joannebingham.com
 ---